jgoedde/PUBG.report-Crawler/README.md

 # How to run

+This app is containerized using Docker.

-ℹ️ Make sure Docker is installed.
+ℹ️ Make sure Docker is installed. ℹ️ Make sure git is installed.

 ## Setup by cloning with git:

-ℹ️ Make sure git is installed.

 ```
 git clone https://github.com/jgoedde/PUBG.report-Crawler.git \